Sunday, December 26, 2010

 Finally, in desperation, I cried out to the LORD for freedom.
 It took months of prayer and confession of sin.
 The Holy Spirit began to shine His light around my darkened soul.
 He firmly, but lovingly showed me sin after sin after sin.
 As I confessed and repented of each one, the layers of my shell crumbled.
 God Almighty was cleansing me and creating something beyond my human ability.
 At last I became able to sing that song with all my heart.
 I was able to fully surrender and trust in the Lord.

-However, over the couple of years, I have gone through more trials and have given into discouragement and frustration.
+However, over the last couple of years, I have gone through even more trials with my health and have given into discouragement and frustration.
 Each time I went through a trial it got easier and easier to fall into sin once again.
 These last few months have been some of the worst.
 My fibromyalgia had gotten so bad that I had to resign the job that I loved so much.
 The pain and frustration had taken hold on my body and soul.

 Then, last week, after 30 years, I heard the song sung once again.
 This time it was sung in my home church by the preacher and two of his daughters.
 And once again, the song reached into my heart.
 Afterwards, it was like the Holy Spirit said to me, "Well, are you willing to surrender once again?
 You already have traded comfort for pain whether you wanted to or not.
 But are you willing to surrender your will?"
 With fresh tears, I realized my sinfulness and repented then and there.